NavyaG-lab/Tech-writer/how-tos/itaipu/flow_of_control.md

    1. Does a topological sort on the `opsToRun` (see details [here](#graphops)).
 Parallelizes execution into futures (dependencies are futures within futures and so forth).
-   2. Runs them all using the `SparkPipelineEvaluator.evaluator` function.
+   2. Runs them all using the `SparkPipelineEvaluator.evaluator` function only if none of the inputs to the op are aborted.
+   3. it calls metapod to abort the dataset of the op in either of the below cases
+      1. The result of the op is Aborted.
+      2. Any of the inputs to the op are already aborted.
+      Aborting a dataset instead of failing the op enables the job to complete successfully without the job failing in Airflow.

 ## How the opsToRun are created